luciotato/UglifyLS/README.md

 ##Tests Results

-Input: all parsers are feeded a .js file composed of: `jquery-1.11.1.js + Underscore.js 1.6.0 + AngularJS`.
+Input: all parsers are fed a .js file composed of: `jquery-1.11.1.js + Underscore.js 1.6.0 + AngularJS`.
 File size is 366 KiB

 source code               | target/generated   | parse time | relative to base
 ------------------        | ------------------ | ------:| -----------------